Fewer than 3.05 tonnes maximum unladen weight

 Ask someone to think of a motorhome, and the chances are they will think of a coachbuilt model.
 Indeed, coachbuilt motorhomes are the most common type of motorhome you will see in both the UK and Continental Europe.

-The term “coachbuilt” has its origins in the construction process, as the methods of motorhome manufacturers today are descendants of the trade of genuine coachbuilders from the past.
+The term “coachbuilt” has its origins in the construction process, as the methods of motorhome manufacturers today are descendents of the trade of genuine coach builders from the past.
 Mainly the art of making custom or bespoke coachbuilt bodies and placing them on a rolling chassis.

 There are four main types of coachbuilt motorhomes or coach motorhomes: